 Tara was drawn to a personal injury practice after a close family member was in a significant accident.
-She understands the emotional toll on individuals and families dealing with the aftermath of an unexpected injury.
+She understands the emotional toll on individuals and families dealing with the aftermath of an unexpected injury or tragedy.
 While she does not hesitate to take matters to trial when necessary, she believes alternative dispute resolution leading to early settlement is in every client’s best interest as the best results for most are achieved outside of the adversarial court process.
-She has a wealth of experience in negotiation, mediation and alternative dispute resolution.

 Like her clients, Tara is passionate about her own family.
-The mother of two active children and a small but mighty dog, her job description includes providing timely transportation to many hockey rinks, baseball and soccer fields, and lots of emotional support.
-She spends some of her spare time on a yoga mat, at her life long family cottage on the North Shore, in running sneakers or working from a cookbook in the kitchen with a glass of wine in hand.
+The mother of two young adults (and a small but mighty dog), she travels to see them in Ontario and the US when they are not in Nova Scotia.
+She spends some of her spare time on a yoga mat, at her life long family cottage on the North Shore, weight training, or working from a cookbook in the kitchen with a glass of wine in hand.

 Dalhousie Law School, 1996